rogernogueraplanesas/irradiare-app/docs/eurostat-guide.md

 Set the current directory to the eredes folder:
 ```
-cd /path/to/irradiare_app/app/indicators_data/eredes
+cd /path/to/irradiare_app/app/indicators_data/eurostat
 ```

 Execute the main script:
 ```
-python eredes_main.py
+python eurostat_main.py
 ```

+The steps in the *eurostat_main* script can also be executed individually from their respective paths.

 ---

 ## Process sequence
 Brief description of E-REDES data lifecycle:

-  1. The data is downloaded using dynamic web scraping on the [E-REDES Open Data Portal](https://e-redes.opendatasoft.com/explore/?sort=modified) site using the 'Selenium' library.
-The process involves navigating to the 'Download' tab on each indicator's page and executing the download link to retrieve the data in CSV format. *One CSV file is obtained per indicator*.
+  1. The TOC (Table of contents) is downloaded.
+The "table of contents" (TOC) provides a textual representation of Eurostat navigation tree and information on datasets and tables available on the Eurostat website and via the API.
+The data is downloaded via API from [API - Detailed guidelines - Catalogue API - TOC](https://ec.europa.eu/eurostat/api/dissemination/catalogue/toc/txt?lang=en).

-  2. The required metadata is extracted by web scraping the metadata from each indicator's interactive card. *All the metadata is compiled into a single file for all the indicators*.
+  3. The required metadata is extracted by web scraping the metadata from each indicator's interactive card. *All the metadata is compiled into a single file for all the indicators*.

   <div align="center">